diego-ruben-cruz/CS152-HomeRepo-Spring-2023/RegexRiot/RegexRiot_Project-Report.md

 _Conclude your report with a discussion of potential future work for your utility library.
 This could include new features, bug fixes, or improvements to existing functionality._

-RegexRiot has been released as a `.jar` package that is immediately available on GitHub.
-Future releases may be present in the form of a Maven project, or a different
+RegexRiot has been released as a `.jar` package that is immediately available on GitHub along with the entirety of the source code which prospective users can download and build on their local machines.

-## From Proposal: Body of Proposed Work

-The proposed work involved developing a Java library called RegexRiot, which provides a simple and intuitive way of constructing regular expressions.
-The library will be designed to be easy to use and will provide a wide range of functionalities for pattern matching.
-The following are the key features of the library:

-The development of the library will involve the following steps:

-1. Research: The first step will be to research existing regular expression libraries for Java and Kotlin.
-This will help us identify the strengths and weaknesses of existing solutions and provide insights into what functionalities are most needed by developers.
-2. Design: Based on our research, we will design the library, including the syntax and chain of function calls.
-We will also identify the key functionalities that the library will provide.
-3. Implementation: Once we have designed the library, we will implement it in Java and Kotlin.
-We will use test-driven development to ensure that the library is robust and free of bugs.
-4. Documentation: We will provide comprehensive documentation for the library, including usage examples and a user manual.
-This will help developers understand how to use the library and make the most of its functionalities.
-5. Release: Once the library is complete, we will release it to the Java and Kotlin communities.
-We will also promote it on social media and developer forums to ensure that it reaches a wide audience.

-## References

-1. Oracle.
-"Java Regular Expressions."
-Accessed February 27, 2023. https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html.
-2. Kotlin.
-"Kotlin Regular Expressions."
-Accessed February 27, 2023. (https://kotlinlang.org/docs/regexp.html)
-3. D. Roe, “RegEXP for JavaScript,” magic-regexp, Jul.
-16, 2022. https://regexp.dev/ (accessed Feb.
-23, 2023).
+Future releases may be present in the form of a public Maven repository, or an entirely different approach can be used and perhaps a package manager could be made.
+However, it remains to be seen whether a package manager would be necessary for a library of such scope.